 Sincerely, Drew Niles

-4. One-on-one lessons are not generally available for children under the age of 10, though exceptions may be granted on a case-by-case basis.
+One-on-one lessons are not generally available for children under the age of 10, though exceptions may be granted on a case-by-case basis.
+Please direct inquiries to email@example.com before booking lessons or classes.

-6. A security camera will remain on, and recording throughout each lesson, along with frequent audio recording.
+A security camera will remain on, and recording throughout each lesson.
 This is not only for the security of the studio and its equipment, but also for the safety and peace-of-mind of students and to uphold the integrity of the instructor.
 For those who are not comfortable with this policy, a parent or guardian must also be present in the studio at all times.
+Separate audio recordings may also stored and used for reference, and are available to students upon request.
+Explicit instructor permission must be granted before sharing with anyone or posting online.

-8. Cancellation policy: any missed lesson will lead to forfeiture of the lesson fee unless prior notice of at least 24 hours has been given.
-Lessons may be made up/rescheduled if the schedule permits, and substitute students are also an option.
+Any cancelled or missed lesson may lead to forfeiture of the lesson fee unless prior notice of at least 24 hours has been given.
+Lessons MAY be made up/rescheduled if the schedule permits.
+You may transfer the lesson appointment to another person, whether or not he or she is also a currently enrolled student.
 If the instructor has to cancel for any reason, however, a make-up lesson will be offered.
 No student will be asked to forfeit her/his fee due to the instructor's absence.

 9. Social Media - Students are welcome to post about their lessons and reference the studio so long as the content is respectful and non-disparaging.
-Video of weekly lessons will frequently be supplied for the purpose of giving students a more objective view of their technique.
+Video of weekly lessons may be supplied for the purpose of giving students a more objective view of their technique, and are available upon request.
 These weekly lesson videos are not intended to be "shared" online without the instructor's expressed consent.
 However, video sessions MAY be specifically commissioned for audition and/or sharing purposes.
 Such sessions may be subject to a separate service fee.

 Code of Ethics - from the National Association of Teachers of Singing (NATS)